AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-01-26-An-algorithm-for-polygons-with-rounded-corners.md

 <pre><code>ctx.arc(x, y, cRadius, v1.ang + Math.PI / 2 * radDirection, v2.ang - Math.PI / 2 * radDirection, drawDirection);
 </code></pre>

-Where the first two parameters are the coordinates of the arc center, followed by the radius in third place, and the starting and end angle in fourth and fifth position. the last input specifies if this arc is draw in clockwise or counter clockwise manner.
+Where the first two parameters are the coordinates of the arc center, followed by the radius in third place, and the starting and end angle in fourth and fifth position. the last input specifies if this arc is drawn in clockwise or counter clockwise manner.

 <h2><a name='drawing'></a>Drawing the final shape</h2>